ver. 0.99, January 14, 2021

 - Once the user was done and the Submit button was clicked, only count the checked checkboxes.
 There was no need to find out which ones were checked as I only cared about the count.

 - Any Introductory information needed to disappear when the Submit button was clicked so the user could see their result, meaning those paragraghs needed o be part of the plugin instead of being on the WordPress page.

 - It would be easier on me if the plugin could count the “bolded” items when I needed it to, instead of my having to verify my own count if I modified or added to the List.

 - The quiz should email me the answers when someone takes the quiz, maybe including their name and email address and cc’ing them too, but doesn’t need to save their name, email, or IP address.

 While these requirements seem complex, their implementation is rather simple.
 The code for the plugin’s main function is actually much smaller than the code for the question array.
-Everything is accomplished in only about 450 lines in three PHP files, 225 of those lines being for the question array, and another 20 lines or so being for the Introductory paragraghs.

 You can download the current version of this plugin by clicking here.
 Unzip the folder, then modify the questions array in the get_available_questions() function in the cls/fbl.arrays.php file, as well as modifying the variables in the other two files before uploading the lpc-food-bucket-list folder to the wp-content/plugins/ directory in your WordPress installation.
 Then Activate the plugin in the Plugins page of the Admin area.